 - Premier cru wines, labeled with the village then the premier cru site.
 For example Meursault 1er Cru, then the site in smaller print Les Charmes, then Appellation Meursault 1er Cru Controlee.

 - Grand cru wines – there are none in Meursault, so let’s go to Gevrey-Chambertin.
-The village need not be named, just the vineyard, for example Clos de Beze, BUT a prefix as Chambertin Clos de Beze is also permitted; Grand cru may be mentioned on the label, along with Appellation Clos de Beze Controlee, or simply Appellation Controlee – the idea is that the cognoscenti should know that Clos de Beze is a grand cru site, in the village of Gevrey-Chambertin, in the Cote de Nuits.
+The village need not be named, just the vineyard, for example Clos de Beze, BUT a prefix as Chambertin-Clos de Beze is also permitted; Grand cru may be mentioned on the label, along with Appellation Chambertin-Clos de Beze Controlee, or simply Appellation Controlee – the idea is that the cognoscenti should know that Clos de Beze is a grand cru site, in the village of Gevrey-Chambertin, in the Cote de Nuits.
 Note that Gevrey-Chambertin grand cru sites can also be suffixed with Chambertin, for example Charmes-Chambertin or Mazoyères-Chambertin.

 WSET style tasting note